Small groups with tuition throughout the day

 Our next destination will be the Inner Farne Island where we'll stay for approx. 3 hrs and at 16 acres, the largest of the Farne Islands.
 In the Summer months it becomes home to many thousands of nesting seabirds.
 The Puffins and Arctic Terns in particular offer the opportunity for fantastic flying shots.
 We will then return to Seahouses Harbour for around 5pm.

-Please note that National Trust landing fees apply on both Islands, which are currently under review, this is not included in the price of the course.
+Please note that National Trust landing fees apply on both Islands, which are currently £26 total, this is not included in the price of the course.
 This payment does not apply to National Trust Members.
 The course fee covers tuition and the cost of the boat fare.